 And then it’s gone for, you know, 10 to 20 minutes.
 And then it comes back.

-And again, I breathe into it.
-And I’m breathing into acknowledged that it’s how my brain is wired to respond.
+Again, breathe into it.
+I remind myself, I’m breathing into the pain to acknowledge that it’s how my brain is wired to respond.

 And I’m having these moments of sadness like when I’m cuddling with Duffy.
 Where I have this moment of sadness and I, and I can feel that the tears welling up, I can feel my heart constricting.
 And I, I can feel the sadness just below the surface.
 In fact, I can feel it right now as I’m talking to you.
 And yet if I breathe into it…